Resident Parking Permit

 Description and purpose

-Resident Parking Permits allow Cambridge residents to park their vehicles in locations throughout the City posted "Permit Parking Only".
+Resident Parking Permits allow Cambridge residents to park their vehicles, including motorcycles, in locations throughout the City posted "Permit Parking Only".
 The purpose of the City's Resident Parking regulation is to maximize the availability of parking for Cambridge residents while discouraging long-term parking on residential streets near commercially zoned areas or transportation access points.
 All permits expire each year on January 31 and must be renewed.
 Each Cambridge household is also eligible to receive one Visitor Parking Permit.
 A Visitor Parking Permit is provided to the first person who applies for a Resident Parking Permit from that household.
 If no one in your household owns a vehicle, you can find information about applying for a Visitor Parking Permit only here.
 The rules on the back of the Visitor Parking Permit are strictly enforced.

 To be eligible for a Resident Parking Permit you must be a Cambridge resident.
 All outstanding parking tickets in your name must be paid prior to receiving any on-street parking or visitor permits.
 Additionally, except for the specific situations described below, your vehicle must: